roytang/blog/content/post/2020/08/forty-two/index.md

 ---

 Given that this is the first birthday after I quit Facebook, I am expecting much fewer birthday greetings this year.
 It is no big loss; the people who are important will remember.
 That doesn't mean I'm not grateful and amazed that someone I'd only known for less than five years actually remembered to greet me, except the greeting came two days early due to uncertainty about the exact date.
 It's nice to be remembered, no matter how stoic we pretend to be.

+---

+It's a bit ironic that in last year's post [I complained about an uneventful 365 days](/2019/08/forty-one/) and look what we have now (*waves hands around*).
+I hope I didn't jinx 2020.
+Next year is a more boring number, maybe we'll have a better year?